 The Plan uses a three-tier fair value hierarchy, which prioritizes the inputs used in measuring fair value.
-These tiers include: Level 1, defined as observable inputs such as quoted prices in active markets; Level 2, defined as inputs other than quoted prices in active markets that are either directly or indirectly observable; and Level 3, defined as unobservable inputs in which little or no market data exists, therefore requiring an entity to develop its own assumptions.
+These tiers include: Level 1, defined as observable inputs such as quoted prices in active markets; Level 2, defined as inputs other than quoted prices in active markets that are either directly or indirectly observable; and Level 3, defined as unobservable inputs in which little or no market data exists, therefore requiring the Plan to develop its own assumptions.
 The asset's or liability's fair value measurement level within the fair value hierarchy is based on the lowest level of any input that is significant to the fair value measurement.
 Valuation techniques used need to maximize the use of observable inputs and minimize the use of unobservable inputs.

 The following is a description of the valuation methodologies used for assets measured at fair value.
-There have been no changes in the methodologies used at December 31, 2010 and 2009.
+There have been no changes in the methodologies used at December 31, 2013 and 2012:

-Mutual Funds - Mutual funds are valued at the net asset value (fair value) per unit (share) of the funds or the portfolio based upon quoted market prices in an active market.

-Common Collective Trust - The common collective trust is made up of investment contracts.
-The fair value of the investment contracts is calculated by discounting the related cash flows based on current yields of similar instruments with comparable durations.

-The Plan presents investments in collective trust funds that include benefit-responsive investment contracts at fair value in the statement of net assets available for benefits and also presents the amount representing the difference between fair value and contract value of these investments on the face of the statement of net assets available for benefits.
-The statement of changes in net assets available for benefits is prepared on a contract value basis.

-Common Stock - The Company Stock Fund consists of Company common stock that is valued at quoted market prices and interest-bearing cash, both of which approximate fair value.
+- Mutual funds and money market fund valued at the net asset value (fair value) per unit (share) of the funds or the portfolio based upon quoted market prices in an active market. - Common collective trust made up of investment contracts.
+The net asset value of the investment contracts is calculated by discounting the related cash flows based on current yields of similar instruments with comparable durations.
+The Plan presents investments in collective trust funds that include benefit-responsive investment contracts at net asset value, which is considered a practical expedient to estimate fair value, in the statements of net assets available for benefits and also presents the amount representing the difference between fair value and contract value of these investments on the face of the statements of net assets available for benefits.
+The statement of changes in net assets available for benefits is prepared on a contract value basis. - Common stock The Company stock fund consists of Company common stock that is valued at quoted market prices and interest-bearing cash, both of which approximate fair value.
 The Company common stock is valued at the closing price reported on the active market on which the individual securities are traded.